PrajeetShrestha/PJRadioButtons/README.md

 }
 ```

-*Note: Demo project was tested in Xcode 6.2*
+*Note: You can download the zip file or clone the repo and run the project to test the demo.
+The library files are also there.
+Demo project was tested in Xcode 6.2*